Air Travel At Denver International Airport Is 'Totally Different Right Now'

-DENVER (CBS4) – On July 3, 2021, there is one word to describe Denver International Airport – busy.
+DENVER (CBS4) – On July 3, 2021, there was one word to describe Denver International Airport – busy.
 A virtually opposite sight compared to 2020.

-“There are people here this year!” said Weldon Lee.READ MORE: Flash Flood Warning & Subsequent Mudslides Prompts I-70 Closure Through Glenwood Canyon
+“There are people here this year!” said Weldon Lee.READ MORE: Gas Prices In Colorado Soar As Fuel Trucking Company In Colorado Fights To Combat Labor Shortages

 He was picking up his wife’s son at DIA Saturday.
 He did the same thing this time last year, and he says it’s a stark difference.